-This recipe is easy to scale so I think it is worth noting this tip on how to save cut avocado for weeks, so you can make as little or as much as you want.
+- This recipe is easy to scale so I think it is worth noting this tip on how to save cut avocado for weeks, that way you can make as little or as much as you want.

+- Halve and pit the two avocados.
+Then slice them width-wise, cutting them into wedges.
+The larger the wedge, the easier it will be to handle.
+Thinly sliced is great for salads but not when you need to bread the avocado.
 FACT: All Hass avocado trees descend from a single “mother tree” raised by a mail carrier named Rudolph Hass, of La Habra Heights, California.
 It’s a mystery to what species the Hass tree actually descends from.
-Rudolph Hass patented his tree back in 1935 which then died of root rot in September of 2002.
+Rudolph Hass patented his tree back in 1935, which then died of root rot in September of 2002.

-Prep the breading.
+- Prep the breading.
 Mix 1/2 teaspoon of salt with 1/4 cup flour and add it to a bowl.
 Whisk one egg in another bowl.
-Add the 1 1/2 cup Panko breadcrumbs to another bowl.
+Add the 1 1/2 cups of Panko breadcrumbs to another bowl.

-Roll the avocado wedges in the flour and then dredge them in egg.
+- Roll the avocado wedges in the flour and then dredge in egg.
 Next roll them in the breadcrumbs.

-Transfer the wedges to a baking sheet that has been coated with cooking oil, spreading them out to a single layer and giving them plenty of room.
-If you want, you can drizzle them with extra oil to make them even crispier.
+- Transfer the wedges to a baking sheet that has been coated with cooking oil, spreading the avocados out to a single layer and giving them plenty of room.
+If you want, you can drizzle the wedges with extra oil to make them even crispier.

 - Bake for 15 minutes or until the wedges are golden brown and crispy.